tbahng/IST736-FinalProject/manso_files/README.md

 * Second data approach (e.g. second set of models #4-6): "Modeling_Code_Manso_v3.py"

-* PowerPoint showing the flow of the first data approach (included if we want to reformat it, change the colors, etc.): "DataFlow"
+* PowerPoint showing the flow of the first data approach (included in case we want to reformat it, change the colors, etc.): "DataFlow"

-* Excel file with ad-hoc summary tables for the confusion matrics, etc.(included if we want to reformat it, change the colors, etc.): "SummaryTables.xlsx"
+* Excel file with ad-hoc summary tables for the confusion matrics, etc.(included in case we want to reformat it, change the colors, etc.): "SummaryTables.xlsx"